coveooss/coveo-python-oss/coveo-stew/README.md

 ## Using the virtual environment without activating it

 Using the correct interpreter is all you need to do.
-There is no activation script or environment variables to set up: the interpreter's executable inside the virtual environment's folder is a fully bootstrapped and isolated environment.
+There is no activation script or environment variables to set up: the interpreter executable inside the virtual environment folder is a fully bootstrapped and isolated environment.

 - A python dockerfile may call `<venv-python-exec>` directly in the dockerfile's CMD
 - A service that spawns other processes should receive the path to the `<venv-python-exec>`